-- Deposits are non-refundable, and non-transferrable within 30-days before the start of training.
+- Deposits are non-refundable and non-transferable within 30 days before the start of training.

-- If on a payment plan, payments must be completed according to balance owed.
+- If on a payment plan, payments must be completed according to the balance owed.

-- Any potential refund is calculated from the date of written notice delivered to Student Services and date of last module attended.
+- Any potential refund is calculated from the date of a written notice delivered to Student Services and the date of the last module attended.

-- SPI is not responsible for participant’s travel, lodging or incidental expenses.
+- SPI is not responsible for the participant’s travel, lodging, or incidental expenses.

 Before the training begins:

-30 or more days prior to first scheduled Training date: Participant will receive a full refund of tuition paid including the original deposit.
+30 or more days prior to the first scheduled Training date: Participants will receive a full refund of tuition paid, including the original deposit.
 The application fee is non-refundable.

-29-1 days prior to first scheduled Training date: Participant will receive a full refund of tuition paid minus the original deposit.
+29-1 day prior to the first scheduled Training date: Participants will receive a full refund of tuition paid minus the original deposit.
 The application fee is non-refundable.

 Once the training begins: